 Studying the competition – what are they selling and how are they marketing their products and services – to see how a client can best represent themselves on the web is a necessary step as well.
 Visiting competing websites shows how they are doing their marketing.

 It’s important to report findings to the business owner/executive.
 I like to include good news, opportunities to improve, statistics regarding keyword phrases and a web plan that details the names of the web pages I would build and the metatags and text content for each page.

 Based on a discussion with the owner or executive about what is learned through research, it is then possible to proceed with drafting the website design, securing approval of the draft design and building the site to incorporate all of the above.
 This process is known as web development and search engine optimization.

 The job doesn’t stop there.
 It’s necessary to set up traffic tracking for the site.
 Monthly reports of search engine rankings and traffic to the site show where updates need to be made and points to possible recommendations for further improvements to the website.

-Sometimes I am asked, “Once the website does all these things will my staff be able to update and maintain the website in-house?”
+Sometimes I am asked “Once the website does all these things will my staff be able to update and maintain the website in-house?”
 “Absolutely,” I respond, “at any point in the process, I can and will train internal staff to make, maintain and improve the website.
-My philosophy is that a website is a dynamic tool that belongs to the business.
-As a teacher-type personality, I take as much enjoyment out of training in-house staff to successfully maintain and improve a website as I do in doing this work myself.”
+My philosophy is that the website is a dynamic tool that belongs to the business.
+As a teacher-type personality I take as much enjoyment out of training in-house staff to successfully maintain and improve a website as I do in doing this work myself.”